 By Ashley Manley on | No Comments

-Has every day been perfect at accomplishing this goal?
+Have I been perfect at accomplishing this goal every single day?

 Absolutely not.
-I’ve fallen short, on many occasions.
-I’ve taken the path of easy over meaningful, busy over slow.
+I’ve fallen short on many occasions.
+Sometimes, I’ve taken the easy path over the meaningful path, busy over slow.

 But, I’ve been hyper-aware, working hard to reel myself back in when I find myself drifting away from my vision of the kind of Christmas season I want to create with my family.